CAR T-cell Therapy

 Frequently Asked Questions (FAQ)

-CAR T-cell Therapy has shown promising outcomes for the treatment of lymphoma and other blood cancers.
+CAR T-cell therapy has shown promising outcomes for the treatment of lymphoma and other blood cancers.

 *Source: ASH Publications